jpetitto/jpetitto.github.io/_posts/2015-07-20-typedef-annotations.md

 setConversionUnit("Celsius"); // not allowed; 'String' is not of type 'TemperatureUnit'
 {% endhighlight %}

 `Enums` possess even more power since they can contain both methods and constructors as part of their definition.
-This allows them to behave similar to `class` types<!-- excerpt.end -->.
+This allows them to behave similar to `class` types.<!-- excerpt.end -->

 Before the `enum` type was introduced in Java 5, programmers would typically define a set of `int` constants instead.
 Using our previous example of temperature units, we might define the constants as follows: